- Backed by the best

 - Business interruption costs

-However, a BOP usually will not include professional liability, auto insurance, workers’ compensation, or health and disability insurance.
-For that coverage, businesses have to obtain separate insurance policies for professional services, vehicles, and employees’ health and disability needs.
+Keep in mind, however, that a BOP usually will not include professional liability, commercial auto insurance, workers’ compensation, or health and disability insurance.
+For these coverages, businesses will need to obtain separate insurance policies.